phylo42/sherpas/README.md

 7287	8663	B
 ```

-Alternatively (when option -l is activated), the output for one given query is shrinked to a single comma separated line, in the form:
+Alternatively (when option -l is activated), the output for one given query is reduced to a single comma separated line, in the form:
 ```
 0,[strain_1],[breakpoint_1],[strain_2],...,[breakpoint_n-1],[strain_n],[end_of_sequence_position]
 ```